visibilityspots/pelican-blue/README.md

           )
 ```

 * That's it!
-You have installed `pelican-blue`.
+You have installed `pelican-gezinsbond`.
 To see the Theme in action run the devserver

 ```
 make devserver